Immortals: Fenyx Rising (formerly Gods & Monsters) is Ubisoft’s Zelda: Breath of the Wild

 How does Immortals: Fenyx Rising compare to the most recent main Zelda release?
 Well, here’s how Immortals is like Breath of the Wild:

-- Both games are open world adventures where the hero can climb anything, sprint, and glide with only a stamina meter acting as a hard limit.
+- Both games are open-world adventures where the hero can climb anything, sprint, and glide with only a stamina meter acting as a hard limit.

 - Both heroes have powers where they can control objects with telekinesis.